Seb-/array-of-points-from-google-maps/README.md

 Points can be added or moved (click or drag) or deleted (right click).

-You can accept the location request to center the map on your current position.
+You can accept the location request at the start to center the map on your current position.

 # Install
 Save the page "index.html" on your computer (or any server) and open it with a browser.